mdovhopo/fdf/README.md

 ![alt text](https://github.com/mdovhopo/fdf/blob/master/img/sample1.png)

-Each number corresponds to a point in space:
+Each number corresponds to a point in space:<br />

-The horizontal position corresponds to its axis.
+ • The horizontal position corresponds to its axis.<br />
-The vertical position corresponds to its ordinate.
+ • The vertical position corresponds to its ordinate.<br />
-The value corresponds to its altitude.
+ • The value corresponds to its altitude.<br />

 If you execute your program fdf on this file, we should see something like this: